English Curriculum

 Reading for Enjoyment

 We try hard to instil a love of reading in our children and to encourage them to read widely for their own pleasure.
 Teachers constantly recommend books for the children to try and pupils are urged to suggest texts for their peers to read.
 We have close links with our local library, Balsall Heath, and are often involved in projects with them.
 Regular visits are made to the library in order to help inspire our children to read more widely and to make the children aware of the library’s facilities.
+Balsall Heath Library is currently closed until 2025 due to refurbishment.
+However, our school library is an inviting space for the children to come to read with a variety of books to choose from.

 Writing